miguelcanosantana/Bleeping-Dragon-Astro-Web/src/pages/markdown/applications/BleepingCompass.md

 ## 😊 Thanks for reading
 Hope you like this app and if you find it useful, feel free to share it with your relatives :)

-This article will be modified to include the Play Store link once the app is finally launched.